zouharvi/uds-snlp-tutorial/information-retrieval/main.md

 - Ranking: Cosine similarity between query and document vectors
 - Good metrics to determine the significance of a term in a document collection

+. . .

 > - Issue: still enormous vectors
-> - Issue: `demon - Mephistopheles` are equally separate concepts as `devil - lasagne`
+> - Issue: `devil - Mephistopheles` are equally separate concepts as `devil - lasagne`
 > - Issue: independent terms assumption

 # Document Retrieval - Probabilistic Retrieval